Art composition tips for beginners

 Art composition tips for beginners are just that and nothing more.
 You are encouraged to take this information with a pinch of salt and explore other possibilities inside your creativity.

-Formalizing your art does not have to include following strict guides all the time as long as you are aware of why and how you are composing your art.
+Creating a strong composition does not have to include following strict guides all the time as long as you are aware of why and how you are composing your art.

 Leaving results to form random outcomes is a great way to unleash the creative side of your work.
 Understanding the guidelines will help you navigate through your work.
 Use this to make informed decisions when it is necessary to enhance value to the final outcomes.

-This blog post is part 8 of a 12 part fundamentals course for drawing & painting.
+This blog post is part 8 of a 12-part fundamentals course for drawing & painting.
 If you would like to see what has happened in the past weeks.
 You can click the links below for more information.

 Drawing Fundamentals: Weeks 1 & 2